• About

 #8 Promote Your New Parent Booster Club

 This penultimate step assumes you’ve set up and registered your official club.
-But it’s no time to rest on one’s laurels as you must keep the interest and momentum going.
+But it’s no time to rest on one’s laurels, as you must keep the interest and momentum going.
 Ideally, you want a promotional strategy in place.
 It will help you retain your volunteers, generate fresh funds, and encourage participation.
+A visible, active booster club attracts more parent involvement and community sponsorships.

 Here are 6 proven ways to promote your Booster:

-3. Be active on social media, e.g., set up a Facebook page
+3. Be active on social media.
+Set up a Facebook page and post updates about fundraisers, team achievements, and upcoming events.

-4. Use paid online advertising to expand the club’s reach
+4. Buy ads.
+Use paid online advertising to expand the club’s reach.

 #9 Potential Difficulties of a Booster Club

-Your fledgling Booster Club can run into problems if you don’t follow a clear plan.
+Your fledgling booster club can run into problems if you don’t follow a clear plan.
 Typical obstacles and issues are the lack of organization, structure, or an external guiding body.
-Another potential risk is no or inadequate insurance.
+Without established bylaws and financial controls, clubs can face mismanaged funds, volunteer burnout, or conflicts among board members.
+Another potential risk is no or inadequate insurance—leaving volunteers personally exposed if someone is injured at an event or if there are accusations of mismanagement or poor decision making.

-AIM is a national insurance leader and the largest provider for Booster Clubs in the US.
-We make obtaining affordable, quality insurance cover easy for your sponsored events, covering risks you may not even be aware of.
+AIM is a national insurance leader and the largest provider for booster clubs in the US.
+We currently protect more than 22,000 parent groups across all 50 states and have specialized in PTA, PTO, and booster club insurance for over 30 years.
+We make obtaining affordable, quality insurance coverage easy, covering risks you may not even be aware of.

 Our comprehensive Booster Club insurange coverages includes:

-Embezzlement Coverage: Booster funds protection in the event of loss, theft, or embezzlement.
+Embezzlement Coverage: Protection for the club’s funds in the event of theft or embezzlement.

-Business Personal Property: Protects the club’s fundraising supplies, raffle prizes, and property like popcorn machines against damage, destruction, and theft.
+Business Personal Property: Protects the club’s fundraising supplies, raffle prizes, and property (like popcorn machines, ice chests, etc.)against damage, destruction, and theft.

 Director & Officer Liability: Safeguards officers from legal action in the event of miscommunication, discrimination, or misrepresentation.